Digital Humanities in Practice

 Forms of Assessment

-The report shall be about 3000 words long and shall document work that has been done in the database throughout the semester.
+Written project report, which shall be about 3000 words long and shall document work that has been done in the database throughout the semester.

 Grade scale A-F.